lcase28/pscfFieldGen/README.md

 laying sequentially along a linear multiblock polymer.
 In this tool, the polymer structure is only used to determine the overall volume fraction of each monomer species.
-Once the volume fractions are calculated, the difference between a linear and branched polymer is inconsequential in the field generation algorithm.
+Once the volume fractions are calculated, the difference between a linear and branched polymer is inconsequential in this field generation algorithm.
 As an example, if a polymer in the system has 4 branches emanating from one vertex, the C++/Cuda parameter file might contain